-The Brooks Hyperion 3 feels like a natural evolution of Brooks’ lightweight speed trainer.
-It still carries the familiar DNA FLASH v2 midsole foam—nitrogen-infused for that springy, responsive ride—but the underfoot feel is noticeably softer this time.
-Brooks added 2 mm of stack height without changing the 8 mm drop, giving the shoe more cushion without sacrificing its snappy turnover.
+The Brooks Hyperion 3 feels like a clear evolution of Brooks’ lightweight speed trainer, and I noticed the difference right away.
+It still uses the familiar DNA FLASH v2 midsole, with that nitrogen-infused pop that keeps the ride lively, but underfoot it feels noticeably softer than before.
+Brooks adds 2 mm of stack height while keeping the 8 mm drop, and that translates to more cushioning without dulling the quick, responsive turnover that defines the Hyperion line.

 Table of Contents